pyTooling/Actions/doc/JobTemplate/Setup/Parameters.rst

 :Default Value:   ``''``
 :Possible Values: Any valid artifact name.
 :Description:     Prefix used to generate artifact names.
 Usually, the name of the Python package. |br|
-                  In case this parameter is n empty string, the artifact prefix is derived from :ref:`JOBTMPL/Parameters/Input/package_name` if the package is a simple Python package, **or** from :ref:`JOBTMPL/Parameters/Input/package_namespace` and :ref:`JOBTMPL/Parameters/Input/package_name`, if the package is a Python namespace package.
+                  In case this parameter is an empty string, the artifact prefix is derived from :ref:`JOBTMPL/Parameters/Input/package_name` if the package is a simple Python package, **or** from :ref:`JOBTMPL/Parameters/Input/package_namespace` and :ref:`JOBTMPL/Parameters/Input/package_name`, if the package is a Python namespace package.